 And yet, I am so concerned about not looking, or behaving like “a tourist”.
 It doesn’t stop me from visiting (and repeatedly photographing) all the famous hotspots – but it does make me feel almost guilty about it.
 Like I’m doing something distasteful.
 And I’m trying to shake that feeling off, because frankly, it’s ridiculous.

-The fact of the matter is, generally, these places which are most popular with tourists are popular for a reason.
+The fact of the matter is, generally, these places that are most popular with tourists are popular for a reason.
 They hold real historic or cultural significance; they’re one-of-their-kind; or they’re just really beautiful.
 Perhaps it’s the restaurant with the best *whatever they make* in the city, or the oldest salon de thé, or the inspiration for some feature of a celebrated piece of literature.
 Maybe the views are simply spectacular.
 Whatever it is, if tourists are flocking there, it’s because it’s probably really worth a visit.
 And it is such a crying shame that so many places – landmarks, restaurants, significant buildings, even whole towns – are shunned by locals and visitors alike as simply being “touristy”.
-The word is almost invariably used as a disparaging term, often accompanied by an ‘ew’ face (technical terminology), or a dismissive shrug of the shoulders, and I have encountered a lot of people who would explicitly avoid anything that fell into this category, declining even to make a one-time cursory visit purely on the grounds of this “dirty word”.
+The word is almost invariably used as a disparaging term, often accompanied by an ‘ew’ face (technical terminology), or a dismissive shrug of the shoulders, and I have encountered a lot of people who would explicitly avoid anything that fell into this category, declining even to make a one-time cursory visit purely on the grounds of this dirty word.